scottwallacesh/concourse-terraform/README.md

 - run the terraform phase
 - on error, or success, gracefully leave the cluster

+they also include an additional optional input called `consul-certificates` which can be used to provide certificate files during authentication

 #### configuring the consul agent

-set `CONCOURSE_TERRAFORM_CONSUL_JOIN` to the intended cluster host or ip used for `consul join`

-remaining consul configuration must be provided through the [CONSUL_LOCAL_CONFIG](https://www.consul.io/docs/guides/consul-containers.html#configuration) environment variable, as the consul exe will be executed as `consul agent` with no additional parameters
+consul configuration must be provided through the [CONSUL_LOCAL_CONFIG](https://www.consul.io/docs/guides/consul-containers.html#configuration) environment variable, as the consul exe will be executed as `consul agent` with no additional parameters

-**note**: to join a cluster, be sure to set `CONCOURSE_TERRAFORM_CONSUL_JOIN` rather than configure `retry_join` or similar, as otherwise the target command may execute before the agent has actually joined the cluster
+to join a specific cluster host directly, set `CONCOURSE_TERRAFORM_CONSUL_JOIN` to the intended cluster host or ip used for `consul join`

+otherwise, configure `retry_join` or similar to have the script wait for the leader status check to return OK

 #### providing paths to resources for consul